A Free Personal Finance App That Does It All

 Founded in 2016, Maryland startup Truebill has taken in nearly $22 million in funding to provide a one-stop shop when it comes to a personal finance app.
 That might sound a bit too ambitious until you read about the three Afghani brothers who founded the company.
 In 2001, the Mokhtarzada brothers founded Webs, the first company that allowed users to easily create websites from templates, and cashed out in 2011 when their venture was purchased by Vistaprint for just over $117 million.
 During their time at Webs, they noticed that many people would subscribe to the service and then forget about it.
 That insight led them to found their next startup, Truebill.

 In a previous article, we talked about some startups solving first world problems, one of which tells you about subscriptions you forgot about.
 Apparently, there are lots of people that just pay their credit card bills sight unseen and such a service was needed.
 (According to Truebill, 84% of people have subscriptions they’ve forgotten about.)
 With Truebill, that’s just one of the perks on offer for free.
-There are the usual “here’s what you wasted your money on this month” insights along with a budgeting tool so you can curb all that spending.
+There are the usual “here’s what you wasted your money on this month” insights along with a monthly budget tool so you can curb all that spending.
 The app will help you save money not only by putting some aside at regular intervals, but also by negotiating your bills with various service providers like Verizon, CenturyLink, AT&T, DirectTV, and many others.

 “Our expert negotiators immediately get to work finding hidden discounts and promo rates available to you,” says the company.
 And it’s not just bills that get negotiated but also late fees.
 Truebill monitors all linked financial accounts 24/7 for excessive charges such as sneaky fees or unannounced price increases.
 If you’re wondering how they make money by providing the app for free, they’ll simply take a cut of whatever money they manage to save you.